MickaelCalatr/CircleLoader/README.md

 ## Version

--   1.0 Initial release
+-   1.0.0 Initial release

 ## Special thanks
-The project of [Yankai-victor](https://github.com/yankai-victor/Loading) help me so much to create my library, thanks to his and his work !
+The project of [Yankai-victor](https://github.com/yankai-victor/Loading) help me so much to create my library, thanks to him and his work !

 ## License